Ettie Rout

 Ettie Annie Rout (24 February 1877 – 17 September 1936) was a Tasmanian-born New Zealander whose work among servicemen in Paris and the Somme during World War I made her a war hero among the French, yet through the same events she became persona non grata in New Zealand.
 She married Frederick Hornibrook on 3 May 1920, after which she was Ettie Hornibrook.
 They had no children and later separated.
-She died in 1936, and was buried in the Cook Islands.
+She died in 1936, apparently by suicide, and was buried in the Cook Islands.